matrix-org/matrix-spec-proposals/proposals/2757-sign-events.md

 Thus, clients will have to think about themselves how to resolve this issue, e.g. by using a securly encrypted store provided by their platform.

-Additionally, you lose deniability if you sign all your messages.
+Additionally, messages sent in plaintext rooms lose deniability, due to being signed.
+Messages in encrypted rooms didn't have deniability already anyways.